hargun3045/readme/stats110x.md

 >Categorical errors

-To help avoid being categorically wrong, always think about what category an answer should have
+To help avoid being categorically wrong, always think about what category an answer should have.

+We can think of the distribution of a random variable as a map or blueprint describing the r.v.
+Just as different houses can share the same blueprint, different r.v.s can have the same distribution, even if the experiments they summarize, and the sample spaces they map from, are not the same.

 > Cumulative distribution function